Resources

 Known risks of this treatment include, but are not limited to:

-Other rare but more serious complications include severe allergic reactions, heart failure due to fluid overload, acute pulmonary edema (fluid leaking into the lungs), hemolysis (destruction of red blood cells), shock, or death.
+Other rare but more serious complications include but are not limited to bacterial infections (sepsis), severe allergic reactions, heart failure due to fluid overload, fluid leaking into the lungs (acute pulmonary edema), destruction of red blood cells (hemolysis), shock, or death.

-Transfusion of blood products carries a very small risk of transmission of infectious diseases such as HIV (about 1 in 1.5 million), Hepatitis C (about 1 in 1.2 million), and Hepatitis B (about 1 in 1 million).
+Transfusion of blood products carries a very small risk of transmitting infections such as HIV (about 1 in 3 million), Hepatitis C (about 1 in 3.3 million), and Hepatitis B (about 1 in 1.5 million).
 Other significant infections may also be transmitted by transfusion, but overall this risk is low.

 Treatment Options/Alternatives